Email FacebookTwitterMenu burgerClose thin

 Platinum’s price comes down to two contributing factors.
 They are industrial demand, particularly for anti-pollution equipment in vehicle engines, jewelry and medical supplies and mine production.
 Mines in South Africa are a key determinant in the price of platinum as well as production in Russia.

 Platinum’s dependency on industrial demand and mine production leads to volatility.
 In fact, the price of platinum fluctuates the most among precious metals.
-For instance, platinum price hit its peak in 2008 at $2,250.
+For example, platinum price hit its peak in 2008 at $2,250.
 It then dropped to $777 per ounce within six months.

 In contrast, gold is more stable and reliable.
 You are less likely to see erratic price drops in gold due to its intrinsic value.
 Plus, multiple countries produce gold, including China, Australia, India, the U.S. and Canada.
 So, a supply issue in one nation is unlikely to severely impact pricing worldwide.